FangSen9000/fangsen9000.github.io/README.md

 ---
 ## **About me**

-I'm FangSen, a bachelor of computer science with double degree.
+I'm Sen Fang, a bachelor of computer science with double degree.

-My main research field is Speech, My research interest covers Multimodal Deep Learning, Knowledge Representation, audio-visual(talking-face), and Self-Supervised Learning.
+My main research field is Speech, My research interest covers Multimodal Deep Learning, Audio-Visual (talking-face), and Self-Supervised Learning.

 I am open to academic collaborations and please drop me an email if you are interested in collaborating with me.